drhelius/Gearboy/README.md

 ### iOS

-- Install Xcode for Mac OS X. You need iOS 13 SDK or later.
+- Install Xcode for macOS.
+You need iOS 13 SDK or later.
 - Build the project `platforms/ios/Gearboy.xcodeproj`
 - Run it on real hardware using your iOS developer certificate.
 Make sure it builds on *Release* for better performance.